luciobaiocchi/LSA_with_rSVD/README.md

 To focus on semantic content, the pipeline:
 1. Removes **headers, footers, and quotes** from the original posts.
 2. Applies **Snowball Stemming** to both the documents and the stop-words list.
-3. Uses `TfidfVectorizer` limited to the top 10,000 features.
+3. Uses `TfidfVectorizer` limited to the top 15,000 features.

 ### The rSVD Algorithm
-The implementation in `test.py` follows a probabilistic approach for matrix decomposition with the following default parameters:
+The implementation in `functions.py` follows a probabilistic approach for matrix decomposition:
 * `k = 50`: Target dimensions.
 * `p = 20`: Oversampling parameter.
-* `q = 10`: Power iterations to handle noise.
+* `q = 2`: Power iterations to handle noise (optimized for speed).

 ### Clustering Workflow
 After projecting documents into the reduced space ($U_r$):
 * Vectors are normalized to unit length.
-* An automated scan identifies the **Best K** (between 5 and 10) based on the Silhouette Score.
+* An automated scan identifies the **Best K** based on the Silhouette Score.
 * Final labels are assigned using **K-Means** clustering.

-## 📊 Expected Output
-Running `test.py` will generate:
-1.  **Sparsity Logs:** Details about the TF-IDF matrix density.
-2.  **Performance Benchmark:** Time taken by the rSVD for decomposition.
-3.  **Silhouette Plot:** A visual report to justify the chosen number of clusters.
-4.  **Cluster Barplots:** A grid of charts displaying the top 6 representative words for each discovered topic